CarlGao4/mscz-html/README.md

 - Type: `string` or `ArrayBuffer`
 - Default: `GeneralUser`
 - Description: The soundfont to use for rendering the MIDI file.
 You can use a custom soundfont by providing the URL of the soundfont file, or the builtin soundfont name.
 You may use `GeneralUser`, `FluidR3_GM`, `MS Basic`.
 You can also pass an ArrayBuffer of the soundfont file directly.
 The soundfont file should be in SF2 or SF3 format.

+### `exportDpi`

+- Type: `number`
+- Default: `330`
+- Description: A number of DPI for exporting images (default: 330).
+To set this parameter, you need to add `-r [DPI]` to the command line when running you convert the mscz file to json.
+If not set, will try to read from pngs in the json file.
+If not found, will use 330.